Thomas-Walker-Lynch/project-enviroment/README.md

 means that custom edits you make to scripts will not be backed up to the repo.
 I also do not like `env` because it is not pushed to the repo, but it might be *pulled* from it.
 `.gitignore` does not affect pulls.
 This is a security hazard.

+## Modifying your resources

+If you need to modify a script in the `resources` project and do not want to distribute the changes to the team, make a copy of the script in your own bin directory and modify it there.  note `~/bin` appears before `~/projects/share`, so the changed script will get picked up instead of the `project-share` version.

+For project specific scripts put them in the project environment `env/bin`.
+Be sure to modify the default `env/bin/init.sh` script to add `env/bin` to the executables search path.
+Also note, that the contents of the `env` directory do not get pushed back to the repo, so you will need to make copies of your `env` stuff if you want to keep them.

 ### Repo and Directory Naming